 Despite a solid program to supply safe piped water to all villages, tap water is often not safe to drink.
 Bottled water is cheap and available in all resorts and some villages.
-On escorted trips we take high quality filtration kits.
-These can be hired for other trips - see What to take.
+For 2018 we will be supplying filtered water on all Supported trips.
+We also have some water filters can be hired for other trips - see What to take.

 We have seen occasional incidences of upset stomach, but think this is seldom related to food.
 Swimming in the turtle ponds is strongly recommended against as the water is badly contaminated.
 Watching water quality will generally keep stomachs at optimal efficiency.

 The hot climate keeps bugs alive and skin infections can quickly turn nasty - take a good antibiotic with you and know how to use it.
 Treat even minor cuts with an antiseptic and cover.